OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/intro.md

 When working with the plugins:

 * Use the plugin that supports iOS or Android, depending on your target platform.
 The app creation fails if you use a plugin that isn't supported on the target platform.
-For more information on app generation errors check our [list of MABS errors](<https://success.outsystems.com/support/errors/mabs_errors/>).
+For more information on app generation errors check the [list of MABS errors](<https://success.outsystems.com/support/errors/mabs_errors/>).
 * Each time you add, remove, or modify the plugin in an app, OutSystems creates a mobile package which you then have to distribute to the users for installation.
 * Include the plugin license in your app to respect the license agreements of that plugin.
 These license agreements are usually placed in the About page of the app that uses them.